Field ReferenceInventory

 Lot.
 A specific receipt or production run of a product.
 Lots have a lot number, received date, quantity, location, and remaining quantity.
 Two batches of the same SKU received on different days are two separate lots.

 On-hand.
-The sum of remaining_quantity across all available lots of a product.
+The sum of remaining quantity across all available lots of a product.
 Different from “received” because production batches consume from lots and decrement remaining.

 Where inventory comes from